 Grammarians, particularly at, say that anything attached to an email is called attachment (pl. attachments).

 •the usage of below as an attributive word

-As can be gleaned from photo, the usage of below attributively is like a staple food for the eyes.
+The usage of below attributively is like a staple food for the eyes.
 In any case, below cannot be used as an attributive word or adjective.
 In other words, it cannot be used before a noun to qualify it.
-The sentences in the photo all fell into the electric chair.

 On a side note, below can function as an adverb as in, “Mr. S is asking for the approval of the request below.”
 Also, as a preposition (e.g., below the knee).

 At this point, I am planning to circulate a memo containing these lethal grammar sins with explanations and screenshots in the office.
-That is, of course, a serious joke.
-Pun really intended.
+That is, of course, a serious joke!